Westerham’s Hidden Garden Gems

 The route covers much of the town, so you will enjoy an extended afternoon’s stroll round some of Westerham’s quirky and interesting private gardens:

-For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free) and following the map.
+For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free, and all day on Sundays) and following the ticket map.

 £10 for garden trail, cream tea and entertainment or